h4ckyou/h4ckyou.github.io/_posts/2026-06-03-real-world-ctf-svme.md

     break;
 ```

->GSTORE is more easier to use, but because I wanted to show some gdb-fu i'll use STORE
+>GSTORE is more easier to use, but because I wanted to show some gdb-fu I'll use STORE
 {: .prompt-tip }

 This is how to calculate the offset between where we are normally supposed to write to and our target.